piskvorky/smart_open/extending.md

 Once your module is working, register it in the `smart_open/smart_open_lib.py` file.
 The `_generate_transport()` generator builds a dictionary that maps schemes to the modules that implement functionality for them.

+Once you've registered your new transport module, the following will happen automagically:

-Include your new mechanism in that generator, and `smart_open` will be able to use it.
+1. `smart_open` will be able to open any URI supported by your module
+2. The docstring for the `smart_open.open` function will contain a section detailing the parameters for your transport module.
+3. The docstring for the `parse_uri` function will include the schemas and examples supported by your module.

+You can confirm the documentation changes by running:

+    python -c 'help("smart_open")'

 ## New compression mechanisms